-Many Indian weddings are blowout events.
-As established above, guest lists can scroll over 700 names.
-Shah says there's additional pressure in the South Asian community to avoid offending anyone by not offering them an invitation, and on the flip side, most of those invited feel obligated to attend out of respect.
+"Oh, we've only talked once?
+Great!
+You're invited to my wedding," jokes Shah.
+"That's just how it is.
+We invite everyone.
+That's why these weddings turn out so huge!"
+Shah explains there's additional pressure in the South Asian community to avoid offending anyone by not offering them an invitation, and on the flip side, most of those invited feel obligated to attend out of respect.

 Haldi or Pithi Ceremony

-This ceremony takes place on the first day (of three) of wedding events.
+This ceremony takes place on the first day of wedding events.
 Turmeric paste, referred to as haldi in Hindi, is believed to possess healing, purifying, and beautification properties, so the haldi or pithi ceremony is essentially a cleansing for the bride- and groom-to-be.
-Family members take turns applying the paste to the face/neck, arms, hands, knees, and feet while offering blessings and songs.
-They typically wear yellow because things can get messy, but the good news is that the paste supposedly brings good luck, and makes your skin glow.
+Family members take turns applying the paste to the face, neck, arms, hands, knees, and feet while offering blessings and songs.
+They typically wear yellow because things can get messy, but the paste supposedly brings good luck and makes your skin glow.

 The cosmetic adventure of the first day continues with the mehndi.
-Imagine the ultimate female bonding session.
-But instead of painting nails, the bride and all her lady friends and family enlist a professional henna artist to paint their hands and feet with a dark paste (l)inked to good luck.
-The darker the henna dries, the more auspicious.
+Imagine the ultimate female bonding session but instead of painting nails, the bride and all her lady friends and family enlist a professional henna artist to paint their hands and feet with a dark paste for good luck.
+The darker the henna dries, the more auspicious!